-Where do dreams come from?
+But we are curious, where do dreams come from?
 Why do myths follow universal patterns?

 I don’t know.

-And I Love Mystery
+Learning to Love Mystery

 My interest in dreams began as a teenager.
 My cousin and I would take turns sleeping– and then waking each other 8-10 minutes later.